 We showed you a simple example of how you can get started with using Pulumi in your Spinnaker instance.

-- Checkout more detailed examples for Pulumi here.
+- Check out detailed examples for Pulumi.

 - We hope that you find the plugin useful in running Pulumi in your Spinnaker instance.
 If you run into problems or would like to provide feedback, we encourage you to open an issue in this repo.
 The plugin is free and open-source.

-- Lastly, whether you are looking to use Pulumi to deploy a Spinnaker installation on your favorite cloud and have questions about it, or you want to simply participate in the various conversations happening with our community of users, please feel free to drop by our Community Slack.
+- Lastly, whether you are looking to use Pulumi to deploy a Spinnaker installation on your favorite cloud and have questions about it, or you want to simply participate in the various conversations happening with our community of users, feel free to drop by our Community Slack.